Nathan-Nesbitt/ICT-128/README.md

-# ICT 128
+# ICT 128 - Basics of Powershell

-This is a class on Powershell.

-## Lectures

-The lectures directory contains the majority of my personal notes for this class.
-They are not formatted in a special way and may not be a complete summary of what I discuss in the class, but they are a good starting point.
+This is the outline of a course on powershell.
+These are notes and examples I often use in lectures.
+They are not complete in terms of a-z explenations but provide a good structure for topics that are covered.